monodot/knowledge-base/_articles/activemq.md

 ---
 layout: page
 title: ActiveMQ
+lede: ActiveMQ is an open source message broker written in Java.
 ---

 This page is about the legacy ActiveMQ (ActiveMQ Classic / 5.x).
 For the new ActiveMQ Artemis, see [ActiveMQ Artemis][artemis].